sensu/sensu-docs/content/sensu-go/5.16/sensuctl/reference.md

 | `notin`  | Not included in | `slack notin check.handlers`
 | `&&`     | Logical AND     | `check.publish == true && slack in check.handlers`

-### Filter with labels
+### Filter responses with labels

-Use the `--label-selector` flag to filter using custom labels.
+Use the `--label-selector` flag to filter responses using custom labels.

 In this example, the command returns entities with the `proxy_type` label set to `switch`: